onecompiler/tutorials/csharp/strings/strings.md

 ## String Functions

-C# has various in-built string functions which can manipulate strings.SOme of the frequently used string functions are listed below:
+C# has various in-built string functions which can manipulate strings.Some of the frequently used string functions are listed below:

 | Function name | Description|
 |----|----|